-What time do the yard sales begin?
+What time do the yard sales open and close?

 What payment methods do vendors accept?

-Like traditional yard sales you can expect a lot of cash sales, but more and more vendors are accepting credit cards.
+Like traditional yard sales, you can expect a lot of cash sales, but more and more vendors are accepting credit cards.
 Still, it's important to come with plenty of cash in various denominations.
 It's easier to haggle when a vendor sees that you have only a certain amount of cash.

 There's no reason to stop shopping if you run out of storage space in your car, van, RV, or trailer.
 Along the route you will find shipping centers and of course the USPS.
 Consider bringing flattened boxes of different sizes, tape, and other packing materials in case you need it.
 USPS flat rate boxes are free and allow anything that fits in the box to ship no matter how much it weighs.
 Even if you don't need to ship items home you may still want to protect that precious antique or glassware that you've purchased.

 How long will it take me to get from point A to point B?